gabiudrescu/website/content/post/6-my-toolkit/index.md

 # Gabi's toolkit

-During the last 8-10 years, I've been working for various company's and projects and
+During the last 8-10 years, I've been working for various companies and projects, being exposed to certain degrees of business software.

+eCommerce platforms, plugins, reporting tools, CRMs, customer care software, email marketing - you name it.

+Tools that in eCommerce or in a company that relies on software to do business are valuable.

+And quite often, I am asked for recommendations.
+And recently that made me realize that sometimes, I need to
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ0ODU0NjQ3MF19
+eyJoaXN0b3J5IjpbOTA0MTk0MTUzXX0=
 -->